Anthropology

-Anthropology is the scientific study of humanity, concerned with human behavior, human biology, cultures, societies, and linguistics, in both the present and past, including past human species.
-Social anthropology studies patterns of behavior, while cultural anthropology studies cultural meaning, including norms and values.
-A portmanteau term sociocultural anthropology is commonly used today.
+Anthropology is the scientific study of humanity that crosses biology and sociology, concerned with human behavior, human biology, cultures, societies, and linguistics, in both the present and past, including archaic humans.
+Social anthropology studies patterns of behaviour, while cultural anthropology studies cultural meaning, including norms and values.
+The term sociocultural anthropology is commonly used today.
 Linguistic anthropology studies how language influences social life.
-Biological or physical anthropology studies the biological development of humans.
+Biological (or physical) anthropology studies the biology and evolution of humans and their close primate relatives.

-Archaeological anthropology, often termed as "anthropology of the past," studies human activity through investigation of physical evidence.
-It is considered a branch of anthropology in North America and Asia, while in Europe archaeology is viewed as a discipline in its own right or grouped under other related disciplines, such as history and palaeontology.
+Archaeology, often referred to as the "anthropology of the past," explores human activity by examining physical remains.
+In North America and Asia, it is generally regarded as a branch of anthropology, whereas in Europe, it is considered either an independent discipline or classified under related fields like history and palaeontology.

 Etymology

 The abstract noun anthropology is first attested in reference to history.
 Its present use first appeared in Renaissance Germany in the works of Magnus Hundt and Otto Casmann.
-Their New Latin anthropologia derived from the combining forms of the Greek words ánthrōpos (ἄνθρωπος, "human") and lógos (λόγος, "study").
+Their Neo-Latin anthropologia derived from the combining forms of the Greek words ánthrōpos (ἄνθρωπος, "human") and lógos (λόγος, "study").
 Its adjectival form appeared in the works of Aristotle.
 It began to be used in English, possibly via French Anthropologie, by the early 18th century.